justasoul/Scripts/PLSQL/dependencies.md

 )
-where type in ('FUNCTION', 'PROCEDURE') and name <> root_name and name not in ('SYSTIMESTAMP', 'UPPER', 'SQLERRM', 'RAISE_APPLICATION_ERROR') ;
+where type in ('FUNCTION', 'PROCEDURE') and name <> root_name and name not in ('SYSTIMESTAMP', 'sysdate', 'UPPER', 'SQLERRM', 'RAISE_APPLICATION_ERROR') ;
 ````